-For our 30thanniversary, my husband and I decided we would give each other 2-weeks in Italy.
+Our 2010 adventure was to celebrate our 30thanniversary.
+We decided we would give each other 2-weeks in Italy as a gift.
 We didn’t want to do a tour and have to be in a certain place at a certain time.

-We talked with friends who have been to Italy to get their thoughts and took plenty of notes.
-We watched a few Rick Steves shows on PBS and ran out to buy his guide book.
+Friends who have been to Italy to get their thoughts and took plenty of notes and we watched a few Rick Steves shows on PBS and ran out to buy his guide book.
 With only 2-weeks to spend there we sat and decided where we wanted to go, what we wanted to see and how much time it would take to accomplish our travel goals.
 It took us months and months to plan (see our Travel Tips section for suggestions).

 We flew from Phoenix to Venice.
 As soon as we got off of the plane we set our watches to Venice time.
 Now, I don’t speak or understand Italian at all but Gary grew up spending weekends with his Italian family where Italian was the language of choice.
 Although it was 30 years or more since he heard the Italian language he was able to remember some.
 Some good and some not too good, I hoped he didn’t have to use the not so good words too often.